Climate and forest protection in Gorontalo

 Conservation of a biodiversity hotspot

-NABU and Burung Indonesia complted the project that is part of BirdLife’s “Forest of Hope Program” in the province of Gorontalo, located in the island’s north.
-“68.5 percent of this province are still covered with forests characterised by a very high and unique biodiversity,” NABU vice-president Thomas Tennhardt said.
+NABU and Burung Indonesia completed this project as part of BirdLife’s “Forest of Hope Program” in the province of Gorontalo, located in the island’s north.
+“68.5 percent of this province are still covered with forests characterised by a very high and unique biodiversity,” said Thomas Tennhardt, Director of International Department.
 “For this reason, Gorontalo is listed among the world’s 34 ‘biodiversity hotspots’.”
 The project area alone is inhabited by 36 endemic species of birds and numerous other animal species found only there, including the Gorontalo Macaque (Macaca nigrescens) and the Sulawesi Babirusa (Babyrousa celebensis).

 The project area connected two conservation areas (Panua Nature Reserve and Nantu Wildlife Reserve) and six protected forests.
-It thus joined a total of 257,000 hectares of forest area.
-Due to its hilly topography and difficult accessibility, a large part of the forest is in relatively good condition.
+It thusly joined a total of 257,000 hectares of forest area, of which a large part was historically spared from conversion and degradation, due to the hilly topography and difficult accessibility of the region.

 -